IN THIS ARTICLE

 Soft tooling

 First, soft tooling will probably be the best option if speed, flexibility, and affordability are the most important project characteristics.
-Second, soft tooling is useful in prototyping and making a small number of parts.
+Second, soft tooling is useful in rapid prototyping and making a small number of parts.
 Finally, soft tooling moulds can be made quickly and cheaply.
 They do, however, wear out rapidly, but their low price means multiple soft tooling moulds can be made at a lower cost than a single hard tooling mould.

 Hard tooling